Brett Park: 12 acres of history

 At Wright's initiative, the township has since enacted an ordinance prohibiting the use of metal detectors in Teaneck's public parks to prevent amateur archeologists from ravaging the ground in search of historical artifacts.

 The entire area that is Teaneck today was a bloody battlefield throughout the American Revolution.
-But Brett Park and the adjacent New Bridge Landing, where Washington's troops acrossed the Hackensack River in retreat from the British, have particular historical significance.
+But Brett Park and the adjacent New Bridge Landing, where Washington's troops crossed the Hackensack River in retreat from the British, have particular historical significance.

 "Brett Park is sacred soil.
 It is part of an American battleground," said Wright.